The Lazy Project Manager

 Description

-It can be focused on project managers wanting to learn to be more effective with the sponsors they work with, or for project sponsors wanting to improve their skills.
+It can be focused on project managers wanting to learn to be more effective with the sponsors they work with, or for project sponsors aiming to improve their skills.

-Attendees will learn more about understanding the project sponsors you work with, or indeed what type of sponsor you are, and how to develop an effective working partnership between project manager and project sponsor.
+Attendees will learn more about understanding the project sponsors you work with, or indeed what type of sponsor you are, and how to develop an effective working partnership between project managers and project sponsors.

-Regardless of your experience with project sponsorship in the past this workshop will allow you to understand more from all perspectives.
+Regardless of your experience with project sponsorship in the past, this workshop will allow you to understand more from all perspectives, whether through our workshops and masterclasses or our remote course delivery options.

 Time

-• Virtual Option: Over two days, 3 hours per day
+Virtual Option: Over one or two days, 3 hours per day

-The remote delivery covers 6 hours and follows the ‘best practice’ format of each hour of delivery including a balanced mix of presentations, exercises, discussions, and breaks.
+The remote delivery covers 3-6 hours and follows the ‘best practice’ format of each hour of delivery, including a balanced mix of presentations, exercises, discussions, and breaks.

 Audience